 Active Rehab for MSI & Sports Injuries

-Evidence-based studies clearly identify poling, with the proper training, as a healthy mode of physical activity with proven beneficial effects on general key heath parameters including:
+Evidence-based studies clearly identify poling, with the proper training, as a healthy mode of physical activity with proven beneficial effects on general key heath parameters.
+Benefits may include:

 - Normalizing gait pattern